 Understanding the Need for Leather Disinfection

 Indirect contamination happens when we come in contact with contaminated objects or surfaces.
 You might wonder, how long does the virus live on surfaces?
 Well, it depends on the surface.
-The virus can stay 5 days on metal, 4 hours on wood, 9 hours on fabrics and 3 days on plastics.
+The virus can stay 5 days on metal, 4 hours on wood, 9 hours on fabrics, and 3 days on plastics.

 The Importance of Regular Disinfection